 Receive alerts when this company posts new jobs.

 ATTORNEY - HOUSING

 ABOUT THE DEPARTMENT:

-The City of Houston Legal Department strives to provide the highest quality municipal legal services to the City, its elected and appointed officials, and its employees in the most efficient manner feasible through adherence to the following guiding principles:
+The City of Houston Legal Department strives to provide the highest quality municipal legal services to the City in the most efficient manner feasible through adherence to the following guiding principles: